Feminism in Australia: 1920 to 1970

 Edith Cowan, the first woman to be elected to an Australian parliament in 1920, is depicted on the back of the Australian fifty-dollar note.
 In August 1943, Enid Lyons and Dorothy Tangney became the first two women to elected to the federal parliament.
 Between the World Wars, the Country Women's Association was founded in New South Wales and Queensland, spreading throughout the rest of Australia over the following 14 years.
 An overarching, national group was formed in 1945.
 The popular magazine, the Women's Weekly, created for a female market by Frank Packer, was also founded during this period.
 However, from its first edition in 1933, the magazine was edited by men until Ita Buttrose was appointed in 1975.

 During World War II, Australia, like other Allied countries, encouraged the introduction of women into the workforce, replacing many male workers who had joined the military e.g. Australian Women's Land Army.
 The second-wave of Feminism in Australia began during the 1960s with the confrontation of legal and social double standards as well as workplace discrimination and sexual harassment.
 Equally, feminists worldwide began a push for female sexual freedom.
-Germaine Greer rose to international prominence during the later part of this period, with the publication and widespread adoption of, her ideas in her book, The Female Eunuch in 1970.
+Germaine Greer rose to international prominence during the later part of this period, with the publication and widespread adoption of, her ideas in her 1970 book, The Female Eunuch.
 At the time of the book's publication, Greer was considered a radical feminist, with her ideas and claims at times described as "polemic".

-During this period Aboriginal Women's rights also became more prominent, with Fay Gale earning her Ph.D from the University of Adelaide in 1960.
-Her thesis was titled "A Study of Assimilation: Part Aborigines in South Australia".
-Other notable female Indigenous Australians during this period include Lyndall Ryan and Aileen Moreton-Robinson.
+During this period Aboriginal Women's rights also became more prominent, with notable female Indigenous Australians during this period include Lyndall Ryan and Aileen Moreton-Robinson.
 This contributed to the rise in Indigenous feminism in Australia.
+In 1962, Fay Gale earning her Ph.D from the University of Adelaide with her thesis "A Study of Assimilation: Part Aborigines in South Australia".
+This explored the lives of Aboriginal women who were members of the Stolen Generations, having been forcibly removed from their parents as infants.
+It focussed on the ways society treated them with disrespect due to the colour of their skin.

 Dame Roma Mitchell was made the first female Justice of the Supreme Court of South Australia in 1965, at the recommendation of Don Dunstan, South Australia's 38th Attorney-General.
 She was still the only female judge in South Australia when she retired 18 years later in 1983 although Justices Elizabeth Evatt and Mary Gaudron had been appointed to federal courts by the Whitlam Government.
 It was not until 1993 that the second woman was appointed to the court, Mitchell's former student, Margaret Nyland.